NoeSamaille/sandbox/Prepare-Redhat-Openshift-for-Cloud-Paks.md

 oc create -f deploy/test-pod.yaml
 ```

-> :warning: Wait for test-pod to be deployed and check that next commands have to display **SUCCESS**
+> :warning: Wait for test-pod to be deployed and check that next commands display **SUCCESS**

 > :information_source: Run this on Cli